Regular colouring defect of a cubic graph and the conjectures of Fan-Raspaud and Fulkerson: Proof of Theorem

 The graphs $G_g$ are constructed by employing the method of superposition.
 Its main idea is to `inflate' a given base graph $G$ into a large cubic graph $\tilde G$ by substituting vertices of $G$ with `fat vertices' (tripoles), called \emph{supervertices}, and edges of $G$ with `fat edges' (dipoles), called \emph{superedges}.
 For formal definitions and a detailed description of the superposition method we refer the reader to \cite{Ko, MS-superp}.

 The base graph for our construction of $G_g$ is the Petersen graph $Pg$.
-In order to create the desired snarks from $Pg$ we need two types of supervertices, represented by a $(3,3,1)$-pole $Z$ and a $(3,1,1)$-pole $M_g$, and one type of a superedge, represented by a $(3,3)$-pole $F_g$.
+In order to create the desired snarks from $Pg$ we need two types of supervertices, represented by a $(3,3,1)$-pole $Z$ and a $(3,1,1)$-pole $M_g$, and one type of a superedge, represented by a $(3,3)$-pole~$F_g$.

 We define $Z$ to be the unique trivalent $(3,3,1)$-pole of order 1; it consists of a vertex incident with three semiedges contributing to three different connectors and of two isolated edges each of which contributes to different connectors of size $3$, see Figure~\ref{fig:superpos} on the right-hand side.
 The $(3,1,1)$-pole $M_g$ is created from a connected bipartite vertex-transitive cubic graph $L_g$ of girth $g$ by removing a path of length $2$.
 Such a graph indeed exists: Theorem~4.8 in \cite{NS-largepw} informs us that there exists a connected vertex-transitive cubic graph $X$ of girth $g$.
 If $X$ is bipartite, we can set $L_g=X$.
 Otherwise, for $L_g$ we can take its bipartite double (the direct product $X\times K_2$ with the complete graph $K_2$), which is connected, cubic, bipartite, vertex-transitive, and has girth $g$.
 Note that $L_g$ is cyclically $g$-edge-connected (by \cite[Theorem~17]{NS-cc}) and is also $3$-edge-colourable because it is bipartite.
-In order to supply a superedge for our superposition we take four copies of the $5$-pole $M_g$, append twenty new vertices to them, and connect all in the manner illustrated in the right-hand side of Figure~\ref{fig:superpos}.
+In order to supply a superedge for our superposition we take four copies of the $5$-pole $M_g$, append twenty new vertices to them, and connect all in the manner illustrated in the left-hand side of Figure~\ref{fig:superpos}.

 To finish the construction, pick a $6$-cycle $C=(e_0e_1\ldots e_5)$ in $Pg$, and let $v_i$ denote the common vertex of the edges $e_{i-1}$ and $e_i$ with indices taken modulo $6$.
 Substitute the vertices $v_0$ and $v_3$ with a copy of the $(3,3,1)$-pole $Z$ and the vertices $v_1$, $v_2$, $v_4$, and $v_5$ with a copy of $M_g$.
-Next, substitute the edges $e_0$, $e_2$, $e_3$, and $e_5$ with a copy of the $(3,3)$-pole $F_g$.
-Finally, join the connectors of the supervertices and superedges in the manner that mimics the situation shown in Figure~\ref{fig:superpos}.
+Next, substitute the edges $e_0$, $e_2$, $e_3$, and $e_5$ with a copy of the $(3,3)$-pole~$F_g$.
+Finally, join the connectors of each copy of $F_g$ to a connector of a copy of $M_g$ and a connector of a copy of $Z$, and connect the copies of $M_g$ between themselves and to the remaining vertices of $Pg$ in such a way that a cubic graph arises, see Figure~\ref{fig:superpos}.